-Data for the European Union (EU) relate to all 27 current EU members, excluding the UK, for all of the years shown.
-Data for Europe cover 26 of the EU members (excluding Cyprus), the Russian Federation and a number of other European countries, including Norway, Switzerland, Serbia and Ukraine.
+Data for the European Union (EU) relate to all 27 current EU members, excluding the UK, for all the years shown.
+Data for Europe cover 26 of the EU members (excluding Cyprus), Russia and a number of other European countries, including Norway, Switzerland, Serbia and Ukraine.
+Cyprus is included in the EU total, but is part of FAO's Asia region and is thus not included in the Europe total.

-A copy of all International Forestry tables can be accessed in spreadsheet format from the Data Downloads web page at www.forestresearch.gov.uk/tools-and-resources/statistics/data-downloads/.
+A copy of all International Forestry tables can be accessed in spreadsheet format from the Data Downloads page.